-- Failover to the secondary region is a decision that Microsoft must make centrally, as it affects all customers on the affected scale unit.
-Except in extreme circumstances, Microsoft opts to not fail over so that customer data isn't lost.
+- Failover to the secondary region is a decision that Microsoft must make centrally, because it affects all customers on a particular scale unit.
+Except in extreme circumstances, Microsoft opts to avoid failing over so that customer data isn't lost.

-- Azure DevOps offers a 99.9 percent uptime SLA guarantee, and refunds a portion of the monthly charges if that SLA is missed in a specific month.
+- Azure DevOps offers a service-level (SLA) guarantee of 99.9 percent uptime.
+Azure DevOps refunds a portion of the monthly charges if it misses that SLA in a specific month.

-- Because there is only one region in Brazil, customer data in Brazil is replicated to the South Central US region for disaster recovery purposes.
+- Because there's only one region in Brazil, customer data in Brazil is replicated to the South Central US region for disaster recovery purposes.

-Backups are a standard part of Azure SQL Database, and Azure DevOps makes use of this.
-We maintain 28 days' worth of your data.
-In both cases, these backups are also replicated in a paired region, helping to ensure that we recover from a regional outage.
+Backups are a standard part of Azure SQL Database, and Azure DevOps makes use of this capability.
+We maintain your data for 28 days.
+These backups are also replicated in a paired region, to help with recovery from a regional outage.

-A further protection is that customers can recover their deleted organizations or projects for up to 28 days after deletion.
-Deleted organizations and projects are in a "soft deleted" stage for 28 days allowing customers to recover as needed.
-After 28 days they are permanently deleted and cannot be restored.
+Customers can recover their deleted organizations or projects for up to 28 days after deletion.
+After 28 days, these organizations and projects are permanently deleted and can't be restored.

 Practice is critical

-Having multiple, redundant backups of your data is good but without practice, restoring can be unpredictable.
-It's been said that "backups never fail, the restores do."
-While technically incorrect, the sentiment is right.
+Having multiple backups of your data is good, but without practice, restoring can be unpredictable.
+It's been said that "backups never fail; the restores do."
+Though the statement is technically incorrect, the sentiment is right.

-Microsoft regularly practices restoring various datasets from backup.
-Geo-redundant storage from Azure is tested regularly.
-There are many combinations of disaster and data corruption scenarios, which we continue to plan and run new tests for regularly.
+Microsoft regularly practices restoring datasets from backup.
+We regularly test geo-redundant storage from Azure.
+There are many combinations of disaster and data corruption scenarios.
+We continue to plan and run new tests for these scenarios regularly.